kindo-tk/CODSOFT/Titanic_Survival_Prediction/README.md

 ## Dataset

-The <a href = "https://github.com/kindo-tk/CODSOFT/blob/main/Titanic_Survival_Detection/Titanic-Dataset.csv">dataset</a> used in this project is the famous Titanic dataset, which is widely used for machine learning and data analysis purposes.
+The dataset used in this project is the famous <a href = "https://github.com/kindo-tk/CODSOFT/blob/main/Titanic_Survival_Prediction/Titanic-Dataset.csv"> `Titanic dataset`</a>, which is widely used for machine learning and data analysis purposes.
 It contains various features such as passenger class, age, sex, fare, and whether the passenger survived or not.

 ## Project Structure